libsdl-org/SDL/docs/README-winrt.md

 This port allows SDL applications to run on Microsoft's platforms that require use of "Windows Runtime", aka.
 "WinRT", APIs.
-Microsoft may, in some cases, refer to them as either "Windows Store", or for Windows 10, UWP apps.
+Microsoft may, in some cases, refer to them as either "Windows Store", or for Windows 10, "UWP" apps.

 Some of the operating systems that include WinRT, are: